-Like many expats in Southeast Asia, I like playing sport in my spare time.
-This can range from Rugby and Football (soccer for you yanks) to Aussie Rules or Gaelic football.
+Like many expats in Southeast Asia, I like playing a sport in my spare time.
+This can range from Rugby to Football (soccer for you Yanks), to Aussie Rules Football, and even Gaelic football.
+This encompasses:

 - League matches

 I will go over why it’s important to have medical insurance that covers sport, ways to protect yourself & some other general information about how your recreational hobbies affect your medical insurance.

 How many times have you fallen awkwardly?
 Collided with an opposing player?
 Picked yourself of the ground thinking, “that was close!”?
 If you’re like me, the answer is a lot!